-Rizwaan, writing in the Guardian, has argued that draconian anti-terror laws are blocking the serious study of terrorism and counter-terrorism at UK universities
+Rizwaan, writing in the Guardian, has argued that draconian anti-terror laws are blocking the serious study of terrorism and counter-terrorism at UK universities.

 Since my arrest under the Terrorism Act in May 2008 at the University of Nottingham for possession of the so-called Al-Qaida Training Manual, I have been following the increasing pressure faced by lecturers regarding the teaching of terrorism.
 One example is the pressure to submit reading lists to research ethics committees for vetting purposes in case they contain material that may be deemed "illegal" or that "may incite violence".The latest fiasco to have hit Nottingham involves my former PhD supervisor, the terrorism expert Rod Thornton.
 Thornton has decided that he is no longer willing to teach terrorism at Nottingham University.
 Why?
 Because he fears that either he or his students risk arrest and detention as a suspected terrorists due to the continued ambiguity surrounding the legitimacy of the Al-Qaida Training Manual and similar works.
 University management is apparently unwilling to provide him with coherent advice on the matter, despite an increasing number of students wanting to use, and indeed using the document in their research.